 The second instrument used in the present study was the HelloTalk app.
 The HelloTalk app was used as a treatment of the study to enhance EG1 learners' autonomy.
 It should be noted that the treatment of the study refers to the whole process of using the HelloTalk app inside and outside the classroom for EG1 learners.
 The required application was HelloTalk in this research, which has free and VIP versions.
-HelloTalk is a popular language-learning app on the market; the team is based in

-Hong Kong and Shenzhen, China.
+HelloTalk is a popular language-learning app on the market; the team is based in Hong Kong and Shenzhen, China.
 This application covers almost all languages.
 The HelloTalk language exchange application aims to connect language learners to native speakers and facilitate language learning.
 The premium version should be downloaded to access many different options of the application without limitations.

-3.4 Data Collection Procedure
+Data Collection Procedure

 At the beginning of the 8-week- course with 24 sessions, learners in EG1 (Experimental Group Number One) and EG2 (Experimental Group Number Two) were asked to answer the online learner autonomy questionnaire on Google Docs.
-In EG1, the learners were introduced to the Hello-Talk application, viewed the user guidelines, and formed a chat group (during week 1).
-It should be noted that the Hello-Talk application was introduced step by step on WhatsApp, as can be seen in Figure 2.
+In EG1, the learners were introduced to the HelloTalk application, viewed the user guidelines, and formed a chat group (during week 1).
+It should be noted that the HelloTalk application was introduced step by step on WhatsApp, as can be seen in Figure 2.
 In addition, the application was also shared with experts.
-In the next step learners.
+In the next step (during week 2), different application options were introduced to EG1 learners: HelloTalk, Moments, Connect, Live, and Me.
+Some extra activities were designed for both EG1 (based on the usage of the HelloTalk application) and EG2 (based on the traditional teaching approaches) learners.
 EG1 learners were able to discuss their answers with the group in a chat room, and they also had the opportunity to have 20 minutes per week of discussion with the instructor in the application chat room.